wp-plugins/responsive-google-map/readme.txt

 **[om_gmap zoom="9" lat="28.9285745" lng="77.09149350000007" infowindow=""]**

 = New in version 2.0.2 =
-* Fix - Draggable Option not working
+* Fix - Draggable Option issue fixed

 = New in version 2.0.1 =